Where to Stay in Sydney First Time: 10 BEST Areas

 You can explore the area by joining 1.5hrs tour, The Rocks Walking Tours, to learn more about the history of colonial Sydney as you explore The Rocks.
 You will visit the Cadman’s Cottage, Campbell’s Cove, and Susannah Place, as well as the shady courtyards, pubs, historical buildings, and narrow laneways.

-Sydney Opera House is the most prominent attraction in this area.
+The Opera House is the most prominent attraction in this area.
 Probably the most well known and most photographed location in all of Australia, no visit to Sydney is complete without a glimpse of the opera house.
-If you are lucky enough to have the opportunity to attend a performance or show at the Sydney Opera House you should definitely take it.
-You will certainly be the envy of all your friends.

 Of course, if you just want to view the iconic building, it is best viewed from across the harbour.
 You can enjoy some spectacular views from Pylon Lookout on Dawes Point, then visit the historic Dawes Point Battery right beside the lookout.
-The 18th-century fort still features cannons and original floors.

 For such a central district, staying in the Rocks and Circular Quay area will have you surrounded by open spaces and opportunities to enjoy nature.
 In addition to the sprawling Botanical Gardens, you can also enjoy the lovely Observatory Hill Park.